hundredrabbits/thebook/north_pacific_logbook.md

 Time to continue to read The Long Way.
 I read aloud, snacking on peanuts with a glass of red wine.
 We are still on Japan time, deciding that we both liked a 0200 sunrise and a 1700 sunset.
 1300 is 1600, the time before we make dinner.
 These days we start our evening shifts at 1700, as to make the most out of daylight hours.
 We're glad for long summer days, short nights are more pleasant as it doesn't get too cold.
 Robusta sent us a message, they are aiming for Dutch Harbor now and report the air being much cooler.
 Anja wonders how we'll cope with the cold without heating.
 We don't really know, but we'll figure something out.
 At the worse, we'll wear our sleeping bags?

 ##### 1430
-Devine makes dinner today too, consisting of tomato pasta, with soft tofu and nori.
+Devine makes dinner today too, consisting of tomato pasta, with soft tofu and [nori](#nori).
 He added some red miso to the sauce, I really like it!
 It adds a lot of depth.

 There is a tiny breeze, it helps us keep a heading east.
-We're cruising at a slow 5 km/h (2.5 kn)—better than zero no?
+We're cruising at a slow 2.5 kn—better than zero no?
 It will likely die today, with the forecast calling for an even calmer calm, if there can ever be such a thing.
 Perhaps it is a place where even sea life is still, slumbering peacefully before the next low comes rolling in.
 We should get some weather on Friday, maybe enough to propel us to our halfway mark.

 Devine prepared some epoxy, and filled up some holes left on deck by our former dodger after it was ripped off.
 The dodge was held in place by many little clasps, they all broke.